 Having a great book is just part of the equation.
 Next, we’ll talk about some of the ways we get kids to read.[Read more…] about Cozy Up With Great Winter Books

 Winters in Canada are long, so technically you could be doing winter classroom activities for most of the school year and you’d still be on track weather-wise.

 We tend to use winter classroom activities from November through February, especially around Christmas, since many of our students come from different religious backgrounds.
 Many do not celebrate Christmas, so everyone deserves to do fun activities that aren’t connected to a specific faith or holiday.[Read more…] about You’ll Love These Exciting Winter Classroom Activities

-If you are an elementary generalist in Canada, chances are, you teach your own art lessons.
-That can be challenging if you don’t consider yourself an artist, but here are some tried and true routines we’ve put in place with our classes over the years that have saved our sanity.[Read more…] about Are You Avoiding Teaching Art?
+If you are an elementary generalist in Canada, chances are, you are teaching art.
+That can be challenging if you don’t consider yourself an artist.
+Here are some tried and true routines we’ve put in place with our classes over the years that have saved our sanity.

 Are you looking for a quick and not-too-messy project for any age?
 Well, look no further than fingerprint art.